matthw/ctf/flare-on_10/ch11/README.md

 ## 1. The Crypto Challenge

 The reversing is pretty straightforward: you get two threads.
-- 1 thread looks for file with a certain extension
+- 1 thread looks for files with a certain extension
-- 1 thread encrypt said files
+- 1 thread encrypts said files

 OpenSSL is statically compiled but there's load of debug strings with filenames and line numbers.

 A random key is generated and used to encrypt the file using a sort of ChaCha20.

-The 256 bytes cipher context is then encrypted using textbook RSA and the following public key and then append to the encrypted file:
+The 256 bytes cipher context is then encrypted using textbook RSA with the following public key and then append to the encrypted file:

 ```
 -----BEGIN PUBLIC KEY-----